bloggrammer/eMail/README.md

 # eMail
-A simple C# library to send email from any email service
+A simple C# library to quickly send email from any email service